miura/3D-DotDetection/README.md

 ##Usage

-The plugin is executable from GUI, but major usage has been to use it from Jython script.
+The plugin is executable from GUI, but major usage has been to use it from a Jython script.

 ### Script